-The net proceeds from the sale of the common stock offered hereby are estimated to be approximately \$13.2 million, based on an offering price of \$1.50 per share (or approximately \$15.2 million if the underwriter exercises in full its over-allotment option to purchase additional shares of common stock), after deduction of estimated offering expenses and the underwriter's discounts and commissions.
-We will retain broad discretion over the use of the net proceeds from the sale of our securities offered hereby and the net proceeds from the sales of securities offered by this prospectus supplement and the accompanying prospectus will be used primarily (i) to support the commercial introduction of SURFAXIN[®] drug product and the AFECTAIR[®] aerosol-conducting airway connector for infants, (ii) to advance the Company's AEROSURF[®] development program and (iii) for general corporate purposes.
+The net proceeds from the sale of the common stock offered hereby are estimated to be approximately \$ million, based on an offering price of \$ per share (or approximately \$ million if the underwriters exercise in full its over-allotment option to purchase additional shares of common stock), after deduction of estimated offering expenses and the underwriters' discounts and commissions.
+We will retain broad discretion over the use of the net proceeds from the sale of our securities offered hereby and the net proceeds from the sales of securities offered by this prospectus supplement and the accompanying prospectus will be used primarily (i) to support the commercial introduction of SURFAXIN® drug product, (ii) to advance our AEROSURF® development program, including our planned phase 2 clinical program and (iii) for general corporate purposes.

-The amounts and timing of the expenditures may vary significantly depending on numerous factors, including but not limited to (a) in connection with correspondence received in April 2013 from the FDA intended to clarify certain aspects of the Company's earlier submission concerning a certain improved analytical chemistry method used to assess SURFAXIN drug product and related updated SURFAXIN drug product specifications, whether the FDA will complete its review of the Company's planned response within the anticipated time line, and whether the FDA will agree with the Company's submission, (b) the timing of completion of (i) a technology transfer of the Company's lyophilized manufacturing process to a contract manufacturer with expertise in lyophilized products, (ii) manufacture of lyophilized dosage form of KL4 surfactant for use in the AEROSURF phase 2 clinical program, (iii) development work to optimize and manufacture clinic-ready CAGs for use in the AEROSURF phase 2 clinical program and (iv) regulatory and clinical preparatory work required to initiate the AEROSURF phase 2 clinical program.
+The amounts and timing of the expenditures may vary significantly depending on numerous factors, including but not limited to (a) the timing of the FDA's review of the Company's recently-submitted IND for AEROSURF and (i) whether the FDA will agree with the Company's proposed clinical program or require additional preclinical or other development activities prior to initiating a clinical program activities, and (ii) whether the FDA will require changes in the clinical program as proposed, which could result in an increase in the time or investment needed to complete the clinical program as finally approved and (b) the timing of completion of (i) the Company's contract manufacturing organization (CMO), DSM Pharmaceuticals, Inc. ("DSM") efforts to manufacture additional lyophilized KL4 surfactant for use in its AEROSURF phase 2b clinical program, to further develop and scale up manufacture additional lyophilized KL4 surfactant for use in the Planned AEROSURF phase 3 clinical program and, if approved, for commercial supply, and to manufacture additional lyophilized KL4 surfactant for use in the Company's other research and development activities; and (ii) development work to further develop and manufacture additional clinic-ready CAGs for use in the AEROSURF phase 2b and phase 3 clinical programs.
 Pending the application of the net proceeds, we intend to invest the proceeds in short-term, interest-bearing instruments or other investment-grade securities.